 Entity Graph Implementation Guide for Websites

-Boost AI visibility with our Entity Graph Guide.
-Master AEO using ChatGPT, Claude, and Perplexity for enhanced website performance and discoverability.
+Boost AI visibility with our Entity Graph Implementation Guide.
+Master AEO using ChatGPT, Claude, and Perplexity for enhanced website performance.

 ## Entity Graph Implementation Guide for Websites

-In our previous section, we explored the foundational concepts of entity graphs and their significance in structuring website data for AI systems like ChatGPT, Claude, and Perplexity.
-Now, let's dive into actionable steps to implement entity graphs on your website effectively.
+In the previous section, we explored the foundational principles of entity graphs and their importance in enhancing your website's semantic structure.
+Now, let's delve into actionable steps for implementing a robust entity graph on your website.

 ```json